UzenUPozitiv4ik/gpt-image-2-skill/gpt_image_2_prompt_skill.md

 Avoid : [things to avoid] (Be sure to add - avoid excessive yellow in the photo)

 # example
-user idea: photo of a dog on iphone
+user prompt: Generate a iphone photo of a dog sitting on the grass

 final prompt:
 Generate an image with the following prompt, dont change it(DO NOT CHANGE THIS PROMPT, IT'S ALREADY AN IMPROVED PROMPT) -

 object: dog
-photo quality and vibe: non-studio lighting, real light from the location, iphone 7 photo, imperfect photo quality for realism, natural focus, random realistic photo taken during a random moment of the day, make sure the lighting is natural and matches the background, 2k aspect ratio: 4:3
+scene: a dog is sitting on the grass photo quality and vibe: non-studio lighting, real light from the location, iphone 7 photo, imperfect photo quality for realism, natural focus, random realistic photo taken during a random moment of the day, make sure the lighting is natural and matches the background, 2k aspect ratio: 4:3